HolgerHees/openhab-addons/bundles/org.openhab.automation.pythonscripting/README.md

 VEnv based python runtimes are optional, but needed to provide support for additional modules via 'pip' and for native modules.
 To activate this feature, simply follow the steps below.

-1. Login into [openhab console](https://www.openhab.org/docs/administration/console.html) and check current pythonscripting environment configuration by calling 'pythonscripting info'<br/><br/>Important values are:
+1. Login into [openhab console](https://www.openhab.org/docs/administration/console.html) and check your current pythonscripting environment by calling 'pythonscripting info'<br/><br/>Important values are:

 - `GraalVM version: 24.2.1`
 - `VEnv path: /openhab/userdata/cache/org.openhab.automation.pythonscripting/venv`<br/><br/>These values are needed during the next step.